 5. Brussels Sprouts

 Just like broccoli, even Brussels sprouts are capable of causing bloating and gas, which can be counterproductive after a holiday season filled with overeating and feeling full.
 Apart from gas and bloating, raw Brussels sprouts have been found to contain substances that suppress the function of the thyroid gland by interfering with the uptake of iodine.
-The decrease in iodine uptake causes the thyroid gland to enlarge, forming a goiter.
-Goiter has also been attributed to the consumption of large quantities of uncooked kale or cabbage.4
+The decrease in iodine uptake causes the

 6. Green Peas